The Harper Story

 If you look out at the skyline of Greenville, South Carolina—recognized as one of the most successful urban renaissance stories in the world—you’ll see much of our handiwork.
 We’re proud to have played a role in the development of this city that continues to win accolade after accolade.
 Now, in addition to the Upstate of South Carolina we’re bringing that same talent, innovation and expertise to other cities throughout the southeast.
 That doesn’t happen without dedicated, hard-working, experienced, effective and honorable people.
 Note the word, “honorable.”
 For us at Harper, our reputation, the way we conduct our business, the way we treat you and each other is paramount.
 And that same level of respect, care and honor that goes into our relationships goes into every single project we’re awarded, as well.

-- Headquartered in Greenville, SC, with offices in Spartanburg and Mullins SC, and Asheville and Charlotte, NC
+- Headquartered in Greenville, SC, with offices in Spartanburg and Conway SC, and Asheville and Charlotte, NC

-- Serving South Carolina, North Carolina, Georgia, Tennessee and Virginia
+- Serving South Carolina, North Carolina, Georgia, and Tennessee

 - Our Markets: Office, Education, Environmental Systems, Industrial, Retail, Healthcare, Municipal, Community and Historic Renovation